peteroupc/peteroupc.github.io/exporand.md

 <a id=ExpRandLess></a>
 ### ExpRandLess

 To test the correctness of `exprandless`, a two-independent-sample T-test was applied to scores involving e-rands and scores involving the Python `random.expovariate` method.
 Specifically, the score is calculated as the number of times one exponential number compares as less than another; for the same _&lambda;_ this event should be as likely as the event that it compares as greater.
-(In fact, this should be the case for _any_ pair of independent random numbers of the same distribution; see proposition 2 in my note on [**randomness extraction**](https://peteroupc.github.io/randextract.html).)
+(In fact, this should be the case for _any_ pair of independent random variates of the same non-degenerate distribution; see proposition 2 in my note on [**randomness extraction**](https://peteroupc.github.io/randextract.html).)
 The Python code that follows the table calculates this score for e-rands and `expovariate`.
 Even here, the code for the test is very simple: `kst = scipy.stats.ttest_ind(exppyscores, exprandscores)`, where `exppyscores` and `exprandscores` are each lists of 20 results from `exppyscore` or `exprandscore`, respectively, and the results contained in `exppyscores` and `exprandscores` were generated independently of each other.

 The table below shows the results of the correctness testing.
 For each pair of parameters, results show the lowest and highest T-test statistics and p-values achieved for the 20 results.
-Note that a p-value extremely close to 0 or 1 strongly indicates that exponential random numbers are not compared as less or greater with the expected probability.
+Note that a p-value extremely close to 0 or 1 strongly indicates that exponential random variates are not compared as less or greater with the expected probability.

 |  Left _&lambda;_ | Right _&lambda;_ | Statistic | _p_-value |
  ---- | ---- | ---- | ---- |